Mechatronics-SDSU/software-workflow-intro/README.md

 In my project I have 3 packages.
 I had to read A LOT about this ROS2 to get this to work and was banging my head against the wall all day but it does work.
 I put a screenshot png in my project named EpochToHumanTimeScreenshot.

-I'm not sure if it's the optimal solution but the assignment has a timing aspect and a call/response aspect so I decided that I would need to conform to some kind of publisher/subscriber model and a client/server model simultaneously.
+I'm not sure if it's the optimal solution but the assignment has a timing aspect and a call/response aspect so I decided that I would need to conform to some kind of publisher/subscriber model and a client/server model at the same time.
 Not sure if that's the best way but it's what I came up with haha.

 So package1 is the publisher/client.
 Package2 is the subscriber/service.
 And package3 has my custom types that I built (msg and srv). msg is of int64 type (epoch time) and the srv request is int64 (epoch time) while the response is a string (human time)